kenkenen/stelligent-u/01-cloudformation/README.md

 CloudFormation).
 Some lab exercises have already demonstrated portability (_can you point out where?_) and this lesson will focus on it specifically.

+> Previous labs used AWS specific parameters.
+These are portable configurations.

 #### Lab 1.3.1: Scripts and Configuration